sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/5_functions.md

 ### Built-in operators

-Unary, binary, and compound assignment operators are captured under the `UnaryOperator`, `BinaryOperator`, and `CompoundAssignOperator` nodes.
+Unary, binary, and compound assignment operators are captured under the `UnaryOperator`, `BinaryOperator`, and `CompoundAssignOperator` nodes, respectively.
 Unary operators are annotated with the `unary-operator` annotation, while binary and compound assignment operators are annotated with the `binary-operator` annotation.

 ```cpp title:{visitor.cpp}